News

 09/2024

-Honglie attended the XII Ultrafast Dynamics and Ultrafast Bandgap Photonics conference at the University of Arizona and presented an invited talk titled "Terahertz control of magno-phononics in 2D antiferromagnets".
+Honglie attended the XII Ultrafast Dynamics and Ultrafast Bandgap Photonics conference at the University of Arizona and presented an invited talk titled "Terahertz control of magno-phononics in 2D antiferromagnets" with abstract here.

 09/2024